liuxiyang641/liuxiyang641.github.io/source/_posts/collection/LLM-IE1.md

 ## GPT-RE

-GPT-RE: In-context Learning for Relation Extraction using Large Language Models
+GPT-RE: In-context Learning for Relation Extraction using Large Language Models. 京都大学.
+EMLNLP 2023. [代码](https://github.com/YukinoWan/GPT-RE).

-京都大学，arXiv 2023.05。

 > In spite of the potential for ground-breaking achievements offered by large language models (LLMs) (e.g., GPT-3), they still lag significantly behind fully-supervised baselines (e.g., fine-tuned BERT) in relation extraction (RE).
 This is due to the two major shortcomings of LLMs in RE: (1) **low relevance regarding entity and relation in retrieved demonstrations for in-context learning;** and (2) **the strong inclination to wrongly classify NULL examples into other pre-defined labels**.
 >
 > In this paper, we propose GPT-RE to bridge the gap between LLMs and fully-supervised baselines.
 GPT-RE successfully addresses the aforementioned issues by (1) incorporating task-specific entity representations in demonstration retrieval; and (2) enriching the demonstrations with gold label-induced reasoning logic.
-We evaluate GPT-RE on four widelyused RE datasets, and observe that GPT-RE achieves improvements over not only existing GPT-3 baselines, but also fully-supervised baselines.
+We evaluate GPT-RE on four widely-used RE datasets, and observe that GPT-RE achieves improvements over not only existing GPT-3 baselines, but also fully-supervised baselines.
 Specifically, GPT-RE achieves SOTA performances on the Semeval and SciERC datasets, and competitive performances on the TACRED and ACE05 datasets.

 作者这篇工作是对于[*Thinking about GPT-3 In-Context Learning for Biomedical IE?
 Think Again*]工作的改进，主要是针对其两个问题进行改进：